apache/cordova-docs/www/docs/de/3.1.0/cordova/geolocation/PositionError/positionError.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: Positionsfehler
 ---

 # Positionsfehler

-A `PositionError` -Objekt übergeben, um die `geolocationError` Rückruf, wenn ein Fehler auftritt.
+A `PositionError` -Objekt übergeben, um die `[geolocationError](../parameters/geolocationError.html)` Rückruf, wenn ein Fehler auftritt.

 ## Eigenschaften